datalad-handbook/book/docs/usecases/RStudio_user.rst

 ^^^^^^^^^^^^

 The code use relative path starting in the parent repository, as they are used to do in normal projects, and since the code is run from there in Rstudio.
- (Later on, Max realise he can also use git commands from inside the analysis submodule, and he creates a second Rstudio project in that submodule, just to use the git functions he is used to.
+ (Later on, Max realize he can also use git commands from inside the analysis submodule, and he creates a second Rstudio project in that submodule, just to use the git functions he is used to.
 Code is run from the parent Rstudio project.)

 Max is now happy and start working on his code.
 In order to test everything, Max put a text file in the data submodule, and write a script that read the file and produce a pdf writing the text as an image.
 He runs the code and it works!
 He know save it with ``datalad save -r``.
-He runs the code again and... oups it fails.
+He runs the code again and... ups it fails.

 Max thinks a bit about it and remember what he learned before: the pdf file has been annexed and cannot be overwritten.
 Max therefore runs ``datalad unlock . -r`` and then runs the code, and it works.
-Max realise also that using ``datalad save . -r`` lock the files again, it does it also if there is no change in the repository (and therefore no commit made).
+Max realize also that using ``datalad save . -r`` lock the files again, it does it also if there is no change in the repository (and therefore no commit made).

 At the coffee break, Max meets Bobby and complain about the process.